Ken Ueno

 The pianist, composer, bandleader and professor Myra Melford—whom the New Yorker called “a stalwart of the new-jazz movement”—has spent the last three decades making brilliant original music that is equally challenging and engaging.

-Edmund Campion is Professor of Music Composition and Director at the Center for New Music and Audio Technologies at the University of California, Berkeley.
-Jeremy Hunt is a composer, poet, and creative technologist based in San Francisco.
+Edmund Campion is Professor of Music Composition and Co-Director at the Center for New Music and Audio Technologies at the University of California, Berkeley.
+Jeremy Hunt is a composer, poet, and creative technologist based in Oakland.
 After graduating UC Berkeley with a PhD in Music Composition with a Designated Emphasis in New Media in 2008, Jeremy embarked on a career in education administration, teaching, and pedagogy in the private education sector.
-Carmine Emanuele Cella, is a composer and a researcher in applied mathematics.
-He studied at Conservatory of Music G. Rossini in Italy getting diplomas in piano, computer music and composition and then studied composition with Azio Corghi at Accademia S.
+Carmine-Emanuele Cella, Co-Director and Lead Researcher at CNMAT, is an internationally acclaimed composer with advanced studies in mathematics.
+For many years he has worked on the poetical relationships between the structured world of mathematics and the chaotic world of artistic expression, using music as a medium.
+His music is not based on melodies, chords or rhythms but is more about writing the sound itself.

 Oakland, CA-based oboist Kyle Bruckmann tramples genre boundaries in widely ranging work as a composer/performer, educator and New Music specialist.